lukeelten/openshift-vagrant/reference-architecture/day2ops/playbooks/openshift-etcd-disaster-recovery/README.md

 # openshift-etcd-disaster-recovery
-An ETCD failover process for dealing with spanning across two datacenters.
+An UNSUPPORTED ETCD failover process for dealing with spanning across two datacenters.

 This process is based on instructions from access.redhat.com based on 3.9: https://access.redhat.com/documentation/en-us/openshift_container_platform/3.9/html/cluster_administration/assembly_restore-etcd-quorum